luciasalar/cognitive_distortion_project/important_data/Valence Annotation Guidelines.md

 1. I was not sure how to annotate this one as there are two things the post mentions – the film and Israel-Palestine conflict – but the primary target of the opinion is the film.

 Answer: When there are two targets in the posts and the author's valenced emotion towards the targets are not consistent, please choose *Mixed*.
-Please don't decide the sentence valence based on one of the PTO while multiple PTOs are presented.
+Please don't decide the sentence valence based on one of the PTOs when multiple PTOs are presented.